If you’re looking for a Coleman Sundome 2 Person Tent review, then you’re in the right place. If not, get outta here!

 - An adult and a small child.

-You can squeeze two sleeping bags in the tent, but there will barely be any space left for anything else.
-You would be able to fit one queen size air mattress in the tent – but you need to inflate it inside the tent otherwise it might not fit through the door!
+You can squeeze two sleeping bags in the tent, but there will barely be any extra space left for anything else.

 If you’re spending time on your own, you might have some floor space for a backpack.
 There’s a small storage mesh pocket that can be used to keep your essentials.